BlockchainLabsNZ/tge-contract/audit/readme.md

 ### No real token transfers

-TockenLock contract doesn't suppose real token transfer during the Sale.
+TockenLock contract does not transfer tokens during the Sale.
 All tokens are virtually deposited to the Lock contract and could be transferred to the customers after 7 days after the Sale is finished.

 The process of sending tokens is possible only when particular AllowanceProvider Contract has that tokens on its balance.